SSL-ACTX/CDM_Student_Grade_Evaluation/README.md

 We would like to express our sincere gratitude to the following individuals and organizations who have contributed to the success of the CDM IT-ELEC-SIA Final Project:

-- [Aldrin Ocampo]: [For his encouraging advices.]
-- [Angelo Torreon]: [For his help in this project.]
+- **Aldrin Ocampo** and **Angelo Torreon**: For their encouraging advices.

-Your expertise, guidance, and support have been invaluable throughout the development process.
+Your knowledges, guidance, and support have been invaluable throughout the development process.
 We appreciate your commitment to excellence and your willingness to share your knowledge.

-A special thanks to all our friends, colleagues, and community members who provided feedback and encouragement during the project.
-Your insights have played a crucial role in shaping the final outcome.

 Thank you for being part of this journey and making our project better with your contributions!